 Forward Fuselage, becomes a display at the Australian National Aviation Museum Moorabbin Airport, Victoria.

-The Boeing 737 has been a long and faithful servant to the Australian Airline industry and to the traveling Australian public.
+The Boeing 737 has been a long and faithful servant to the Australian Airline industry and to the travelling Australian public.
 The first 737 to visit Australia was the Boeing Demonstrator N1359Q in 1972 where demonstration flights to East-West and QANTAS were conducted.
 Despite the appeal to both airlines neither ordered the aircraft.
 Ironically this very aircraft was to come back the region for service with New Zealand based airline National Airways Corporation as ZK-NAM.
-Despite the initial setback to Boeing this was to change when on March 17 1980 Ansett Airlines placed the then 5th largest even order with Boeing for 12 Boeing 737-200 Advanced, four 727-200LRs and five 767-200s
+Despite the initial setback to Boeing this was to change.
+On March 17 1980 Ansett Airlines placed the then 5th largest even order with Boeing for 12 Boeing 737-200 Advanced, four 727-200LRs and five 767-200s

 The delivery of the first 737-277 VH-CZM on June 20 1981 also introduced the new corporate colour scheme to become known as the Shooting Star livery.
 VH-CZM was put through many training and demonstration flights and entered service on July 1st 1981.

 The aircraft was well suited to operations in Australia which is why Ansett’s main rival Trans Australian Airways announced on June 30 1985 the intention to purchase 12 of the new version of the 737, the 300 series.
 The 300 series introduced new and more fuel efficient engines and new CRT equipment of which TAA was the launch customer for this series.
-The 300 series was also 35% better in fuel efficiency then the then in service DC-9 and 727.
-As Ansett said before it TAA introduced a new livery with the introduction of the 737-376 and also a name change to Australian Airlines.
+The 300 series was also 35% better in fuel efficiency than the then in service DC-9 and 727.
+As mentioned before, it was introduced to TAA service.
+A new livery was introduced with the first delivery of the 737-376 and with it came a name change to Australian Airlines.

 VH-TAF was revealed to the public along with the new livery at Seattle on June 8 1986.
 Australian Airlines was to take delivery of 11 more 737-376s as was Ansett which quickly ordered and took delivery of their 737-377 which replaced the previous 277 series.
 Ansett eventually took delivery of 24 377s and Australian 16.
 Australian also took delivery of 15 737-476s as well.
 The 400 series was an evolution of the 300 with a 168cm fuselage extension forward of the over wing exit, an extra over wing exit and an aft stretch of 122cm and a ventral tailskid fairing.